awsdocs/aws-systems-manager-user-guide/doc_source/parameter-create-console.md

 1. In the parameters list, choose the name of the parameter you just created\.
 Verify the details on the **Overview** tab\.
 If you created a `SecureString` parameter, choose **Show** to view the unencrypted value\.

 **Note**
 You can’t change an advanced parameter to a standard parameter\.
-If you no longer need an advanced parameter, or if you no longer want to incur charges for an advanced parameter, you must delete it and recreate it as a new standard parameter\.
+If you no longer need an advanced parameter, or if you no longer want to incur charges for an advanced parameter, delete it and recreate it as a new standard parameter\.